-In 2021, we established annual cash incentive opportunities for each of our named executive officers under our Annual Incentive Plan.
+In 2022, we established annual cash incentive opportunities under our Annual Incentive Plan for each of our named executive officers other than Mr. Foley, who does not receive an annual cash incentive.
 We use the Annual Incentive Plan to provide a form of at-risk, performance-based pay that is focused on achievement of critical, objectively measurable, annual financial objectives.
-The 2021 annual cash incentives were conditioned upon the achievement of pre-defined financial objectives, which were determined by our compensation committee.
+The 2022 annual cash incentives were conditioned upon the achievement of pre-defined financial objectives, which were determined by our compensation committee.
 The Annual Incentive Plan plays an important role in our approach to total compensation.
 It motivates participants to work hard and proficiently toward improving our operating performance for a fiscal year, and it requires that we achieve defined annual financial performance goals before participants become eligible for an incentive payout.
 We believe that achieving our financial objectives is important to executing our business strategy, strengthening our services and solutions, improving client satisfaction and gaining new clients and delivering long-term value to our shareholders.
 In addition, the cash incentive program helps to attract and retain a highly qualified workforce and to maintain a market competitive compensation program.

-In February 2021, our compensation committee approved the 2021 fiscal year financial performance objectives and a target incentive opportunity for our named executive officers, as well as the potential incentive opportunity range for maximum and threshold performance.
+In February 2022, our compensation committee approved the 2022 fiscal year financial performance objectives and a target incentive opportunity for our named executive officers (other than Mr. Foley), as well as the potential incentive opportunity range for maximum and threshold performance.
 No annual incentive payments are payable to an executive officer if the pre-established, minimum performance levels are not met, and payments are capped at the maximum performance payout level.
-Each executive's target incentive opportunity under the Annual Incentive Plan was established by our compensation committee as described above for executive officers as a percentage of each individual's base salary, as follows: Mr. Jabbour 200% of base salary, Mr. Hipsher 100% of base salary and Mr. Reinhardt 100% of base
+Each executive's target incentive opportunity under the Annual Incentive Plan was established by our compensation committee as described above for executive officers as a percentage of each individual's base salary, as follows: Mr. Jabbour 200% of base salary, Mr. Hipsher 100% of base salary, Ms. Gomez 100% of base salary, and Mr. Sahai 110% of base salary.

-With respect to Mr. Jabbour, in setting his target and maximum annual cash incentive opportunities for 2021, the compensation committee considered that he is the driving force behind our execution of our strategic vision, including optimization of our go-to-market and client service strategies; simplifying and scaling our technologies; expanding and enhancing our data; and strengthening and enhancing our solutions to provide insights into our data, all while maintaining an efficient cost structure to create the most value for our shareholders.
+With respect to Mr. Jabbour, in setting his target and maximum annual cash incentive opportunities for 2022, the compensation committee considered that he is the driving force behind our execution of our strategic vision, including optimization of our go-to-market and client service strategies; simplifying and scaling our technologies; expanding and enhancing our data; and strengthening and enhancing our solutions to provide insights into our data, all while maintaining an efficient cost structure to create the most value for our shareholders.

-The amount of the annual incentives actually paid depends on the level of achievement of the pre established goals as follows:
+The amount of the annual incentives actually paid depends on the level of achievement of the pre-established goals as follows:

-- If threshold performance is not achieved, no incentive will be paid. - If threshold performance is achieved, the incentive payout will equal 50% of the executive officer's target incentive opportunity. - If target performance is achieved, the incentive payout will equal 100% of the executive officer's target incentive opportunity. - If maximum performance is achieved, the incentive payout will equal 200% of the executive officer's target incentive opportunity, except for except for Mr. Jabbour, whose maximum incentive payout is equal to 300% of his target incentive opportunity. - Between these levels, the payout is prorated.
+- If threshold performance is not achieved, no incentive will be paid. - · If threshold performance is achieved, the incentive payout will equal 50% of the executive officer's target incentive opportunity. - · If target performance is achieved, the incentive payout will equal 100% of the executive officer's target incentive opportunity. - If maximum performance is achieved, the incentive payout will equal 200% of the executive officer's target incentive opportunity, except for except for Mr. Jabbour, whose maximum incentive payout is equal to 300% of his target incentive opportunity. - Between these levels, the payout is prorated.

 Threshold performance levels were established to challenge our executive officers.
 Maximum performance levels were established to limit annual incentive awards so as to avoid excessive compensation while encouraging executives to reach for performance beyond the target levels.
-An important tenet of our payfor-performance philosophy is to utilize our compensation programs to motivate our executives to achieve performance levels that reach beyond what is expected of us as a company.
+An important tenet of our pay-for-performance philosophy is to utilize our compensation programs to motivate our executives to achieve performance levels that reach beyond what is expected of us as a company.